MrDeadNasty/ZombieNpcs/README.md

   *** ASO — Armed Enhancement: AI System Overhaul by Skuddster ***

    https://modworkshop.net/mod/56583
-    REQUIRED for NPC fighters.
-Without ASO the fighter NPCs will still spawn and move around, but they will not have enhanced detection, faction targeting, reaction time, personality, ammo tracking, or suppression fire.
+    Recommended for NPC fighters.
+Without ASO the fighter NPCs will still spawn and act as vanilla ai, but they will not have enhanced detection, faction targeting, reaction time, personality, ammo tracking, or suppression fire.
 The mod will print a warning in the output log if ASO is not detected at startup.